 The Romans, basing their medical knowledge from the Greeks, began the medicinal use of aromatics.

 Ancient Rome was the bathing capital of the world and widely used aromatherapy and essential oils for massage after bathing.

 Following the establishment of trade routes through Arabia and East India the Romans discovered the wide use of aromatics in the East, and began importing them.

-Avicenna, an Arabic Physician (A.D 980 to AD 1037) is the person accredited to have discovered the process of distillation to gather the aromatic oils.
+Avicenna, an Arabic Physician (A.D 980 to AD 1037) is the person accredited to have discovered the process of distillation to harvest the aromatic oils.

 This discovery gave us “the essence of Rose”, and was distilled through a process now known as a refrigerated coil.